 For example, are you utilizing the MSP’s remote support help desk?
 Are you leveraging them for monitoring only?
 Do you have additional cybersecurity services baked into the contract?
 Individualized services, such as disaster recovery or the frequency of on-site support, will affect your price.

-Each vendor you are assessing as your potential MSP partner should provide you with a checklist or a managed IT services calculator that outlines what would and would not be included in your potential service package(s), along with the costs of each.
+Each vendor you are assessing as your potential MSP partner should provide you with a checklist or a managed IT services calculator.
+This will outline what would and would not be included in your potential service package(s), along with the costs of each.
 This way, you can understand what you are receiving, and ensure it meets your expectations.

 Managed IT Service Rates—What’s Included?

-Understanding what is and is not included is an important part of doing your due diligence when assessing the cost of an MSP.
+Understanding what is and is not part of the service agreement is an important part of doing your due diligence when assessing the cost of an MSP.

-For example, additional IT projects, such as setting up a new phone system, are typically not included in your monthly fee.
+For example, additional IT projects, such as setting up a new phone system, are typically not part of your monthly fee.
 These are an additional, typically hourly rate, the cost to your organization.

-However, other costs, such as a virtual Chief Information Officer that assists the leadership team with IT strategy, may be included in some MSPs pricing but not others.
+However, other costs for services may be a part of some MSPs pricing, but not others.
+A virtual Chief Information Officer (vCIO) that assists the leadership team with IT strategy might come at an extra cost with some MSP service pricing models.
 It’s important that you do not compare “apples to oranges” and expect them to be the same price.
 It’s highly likely that every MSP’s managed IT offering is different.

 As with any other element of choosing an MSP, communication is key.
 As you move further along in the process, the Service Level Agreement can indicate the level of service you can expect, which also plays into managed IT services pricing.
 Another example that may affect pricing – is a site visit by an engineer included?
 If so, is there an hourly limit?

-It should be noted that managed services may seem more expensive on the surface, but you often receive additional services you wouldn’t have with internal IT.
+Managed services may seem more expensive on the surface, but you often receive additional services your internal IT cannot provide.
 A good example of this is the depth of expertise and the number of diverse certifications on the team.
 Your potential MSP should explain how they provide value that outweighs the cost, which is an important consideration when leveraging a managed service provider.

 Why Does Managed IT Services Pricing Differ Among MSPs?